Expulsion of Germans from Czechoslovakia: Legacy

 The UN Human Rights Committee issued decisions in three cases concerning Sudeten Germans (Des Fours Walderode v.
 Czech Republic; Petzoldova v.
 Czech Republic; Czernin v.
 Czech Republic) in which violations of articles 26 and 14 of the International Covenant on Civil and Political Rights were established and the Czech Republic was ordered to return the property to the rightful owners.
-As of 2010, the committee's views had not been implemented.
+As of 2010, they have not been returned.
 Public opinion surveys indicate that the public is opposed to such measures.

 According to an article in the Prague Daily Monitor:

 In the Czech–German Declaration of August, 1997:

 German politicians and the deported Sudeten Germans widely use the word "expulsion" for the events.
-However, political representatives in both the Czech Republic and Poland, from where millions of Germans had to move after WW2, usually avoid this expression and rather use the word deportation.
+However, political representatives in both the Czech Republic and Poland, from where millions of Germans had to leave after WW2, usually avoid this expression and rather use the word deportation.

+According to the prominent human rights expert, Felix Ermacora, who in WW2 served as a private in the German army, the expulsion was "by definition an act of genocide that is, planned in advance, with the intention to destroy a people or group of people on their native soil."

 Compensation to expellees

 The British Foreign Office and the U.S. State Department planned a "population transfer commission" similar to the arrangement in the Treaty of Lausanne of 1923 to provide compensation for private property to transferred Greeks and Turks following the Kemalist war of 1919–1923.
 But events went faster and the expulsions began in May 1945, long before the Potsdam Conference and before any agreement on a commission had been settled.
 No population transfer commission with competence to evaluate the claims of the German expellees was ever established.
 (See Public Record Office documents FO 371/46810 and FO 371/46811).

 Since the Czechoslovak government-in-exile decided that population transfer was the only solution of the German question, the problem of reparation (war indemnity) was closely associated.
 The proposed population transfer as presented in negotiations with the governments of U.S., UK and U.S.S.R., presumed the confiscation of the Germans' property to cover the reparation demands of Czechoslovakia; then Germany should pay the compensation to satisfy its citizens.
 This fait accompli was to prevent Germany's evasion of reparation payment as happened after World War I.